jedjoud10/jedjoud10.github.io/content/blog/cflake_rewrite.md

 3. Graphics API with the same old interface (type safe) BUT without abusing the type system and making everything a trait/generic (too slow for compilation)
 4. Get EGUI running so we can implement a proper editor interface
 5. Reflectable types so that we can make use of an editor interface

+{% note(header="Note") %}
+Lowkey I really love Rust and really want to use it to make cFlake 2, but the compile times (coming from using tinycc and C#) are absolutely horrendous.
+Heck, even coding some stuff in Unity and waiting for the domain reload was faster than waiting for my engine to recompile (and that's without any optimization and stuffs).
+I think this is mainly because all the dependencies are causing a big stall in the compilation, so I'll need to find a way to either make them compile as rust dylibs or just ditch Rust (which I don't want to do)
+{% end %}